How Does a Radiator Work?

 - Your engine is overheating: This is a serious symptom that should be treated as soon as possible.
 If your engine is overheating, your radiator hose may be leaking.

 - Your vehicle's coolant is running low: If your Low Coolant light turns on and/or you find yourself replacing your vehicle's coolant frequently, this may indicate your radiator hose is broken and needs to be replaced.

 Dayton's top source for engine repair - Your Expert Shop for Radiator Hose Replacement in Dayton, OH 45439

 We at Dixon's Automotive in Dayton have a team of technicians who can expertly repair or replace the radiator in your vehicle.
 Since 1998, our owner Paul Dixon and their team have been working hard to prioritize top-quality customer service to residents of Montgomery and the surrounding area.
 We can work on your Chevrolet, Ford, AMG, Aston Martin, or any other make or model you may have.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
 Whether you are looking for a cooling system service, such as for the water pumps or radiators, or just a simple coolant exchange service, our technicians can easily handle it.
-We have a review score of 100 based on reviews from 255 satisfied customers, and our services come with a 36,000/[warranty number] warranty.
+Our services come with a 36,000/3 warranty.
 In addition, our technicians are ASE Certified.